neuronal damage, brain, neurons

 Study Design and Patient Population

-The study included 26 patients with early Lyme neuroborreliosis (LNB), ranging in age from 19 to
+The study included 26 patients with early Lyme neuroborreliosis (LNB), aged 19 to 65 years.

-[bctt tweet=”MRS testing reveals neurologic damage or dysfunction in the brains of patients with early Lyme disease.” username=”DrDanielCameron”]
+[bctt tweet=”MRS testing reveals neurologic damage or dysfunction in early Lyme disease patients—even when MRI is normal.” username=”DrDanielCameron”]

 Results from the ¹H-MRS revealed a significant reduction in the brain metabolite